genixpro/hypermax/README.md

                 "max": 1.0,
                 "direction": "increase",
                 "scaling": "linear"
-            },
-            "time": {
-                "min": 0.0,
-                "direction": "decrease",
-                "scaling": "linear"
             }
         }
     }

-Define how you want to execute your optimization function:
+Next, define how you want to execute your optimization function:

     {
         "function": {